 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment Ministry of Health and Population - Tuberculosis grants Recommendation 16 (High) The process for approving the VAT budget provision should be expedited to ensure timely implementation of program activities.
 Since the OIG evaluation in May 2009, NTC has accelerated the process to receive VAT exemption from the MoF through MoHP.
-Director/ Under Secretary (Accounts) / PMU Section See Recommendation 11 Ministry of Health and Population - Tuberculosis grants Recommendation 17 (High) The practice of inter-grant borrowing should be discouraged since it disrupts program implementation in the event that funds are not readily available for program implementation.
+Director/ Under Secretary (Accounts) / PMU Section Head See Recommendation 11 Ministry of Health and Population - Tuberculosis grants Recommendation 17 (High) The practice of inter-grant borrowing should be discouraged since it disrupts program implementation in the event that funds are not readily available for program implementation.
 NTC agrees.
-Director/ Under Secretary (Accounts) Completed Ministry of Health and Population - Tuberculosis grants Recommendations 18 (High) (a) Monitoring of SRs should be strengthened based on a comprehensive monitoring and supervision plan.
-Supervision needs to be formalized with a written checklist and written feedback given after each visit.
-Monitoring and Evaluation Plan and Programme Implementation Manual were completed in 2009.
-These include a TOR, SR review checklists and supervision plan and schedules.
-NTC initiated review of SR on regular basis (four monthly) since March 2009.
-Feedback was given to SRs after SR Coordinator July 2010 (b) Staff whose salaries are charged to the Global Fund should maintain timesheets as evidence each review visit.
-PR as well as all SRs maintain office attendance registers.
-Clearly instructions will be given to SRs to maintain timesheet for the staff who are receiving Senior Finance Officer/ Under Secretary (Accounts) July, 2010
+Director/ Under Secretary (Accounts) Completed Ministry of Health and Population - Tuberculosis grants Recommendations18(High)(a) Monitoring of SRs should be strengthened based on a comprehensive monitoring and supervision plan.
+Supervision needs to be formalized with a written checklist and written feedback given after each visit. review of SR on regular basis M/E Officer/ SR Coordinator (PMU) July 2010 (b) Staff whose salaries are charged to the Global Fund should maintain timesheets as evidence to SRs to maintain timesheet for Senior Finance Officer/ Under Secretary (Accounts) July, 2010

 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment of the level of effort spent on Global Fund activities. proportional salaries from the GFTAM grants.
 NTC staff will check SR during the four monthly SR reviews.
 GF Secretariat Comment on Country Response: The PR has started to maintain attendance registers for the staff receiving salaries from GFATM grants.
-The SRs will encouraged to speed up implementation of Ministry of Health and Population - Tuberculosis grants Recommendation 19 (High) NTC should put in place strict controls over the risk of expiry of drugs, including procedures to ensure that expired drugs are not issued for distribution.
+The SRs will encouraged to speed up implementation of written instructions.
+Ministry of Health and Population - Tuberculosis grants Recommendation 19 (High) NTC should put in place strict controls over the risk of expiry of drugs, including procedures to ensure that expired drugs are not issued for distribution.
 The drugs register should show when drugs expire, as should the store register.
 This is NTP policy.
 With full time Logistic Support Officer appointed in NTP since Feb 2009 the overall drug management situation is beginning to improve as there is more regular supervision of this component of the programme.
 In addition, drugs management training organized in Oct/Nov.
 2009 for NTC staff, districts storekeepers and DTLOs, will further enhance skills to manage TB drugs.
-Officer On going Ministry of Health and Population - HIV/AIDS grants Recommendation 20 (High) (e) NCASC should work with UNDP to develop a comprehensive capacity development plan which should outline the (a) UNDP had hired a international consultant to develop a comprehensive capacity development plan of NCASC.
+PMU Logistics Officer On going Ministry of Health and Population - HIV/AIDS grants Recommendation 20 (High) (e) NCASC should work with UNDP to develop a comprehensive capacity development plan which should outline the (a) UNDP had hired a international consultant to develop a comprehensive capacity development plan of NCASC.
 Consultant had shared UNDP PMU and NCASC Director May, 2010